-NM Areas Reviewed Findings Recommendations The facility has a Lead HIV Clinician to carry out responsibilities as required.
-The facility has policies and procedures to facilitate HIV testing.
-The facility had developed policies and procedures that include requirements for the communication of HIV test results.
-Written patient educational materials utilized prior to or at the time of consent for HIV testing include all required elements.
-Clinicians provided HIV testing as part of routine medical care for patients.
-X When HIV testing occurred, clinicians consistently documented informed consent.
-Clinicians did not document informed consent for HIV testing for 2 of 12 patients.
-5. We recommended that clinicians consistently document informed consent for human immunodeficiency virus testing and that compliance is monitored.
-The facility complied with additional elements as required by local policy.
+NM Areas Reviewed Findings Recommendations

+The facility has a Lead HIV Clinician to

+carry out responsibilities as required.

+The facility has policies and procedures to

+facilitate HIV testing.

+The facility had developed policies and

+procedures that include requirements for

+the communication of HIV test results.

+Written patient educational materials

+utilized prior to or at the time of consent

+for HIV testing include all required

+elements.

+Clinicians offered HIV testing as part of

+routine medical care for patients.

+X When HIV testing occurred, clinicians Three of 13 EHRs did not contain 5.
+We recommended that clinicians

+consistently documented informed documentation of the patient's informed consistently document informed consent

+consent. consent for HIV testing. for human immunodeficiency virus testing

+and that compliance is monitored.

+The facility complied with additional

+elements as required by local policy.